howdocom/howdo-slate/source/index.html.md

 # Post-Program Activities and Alumni Support
 Accelerators have the tendency to improve over time.
 A growing alumni network plays a huge role in expanding an accelerators connections and alumni will often reinvest their time and money back into the organization.
 Y Combinator goes so far as to give alumni a voice in their selection process.

-[WP IMPORT: BLOCKQUOTE] “Once an accelerator has developed over a number of years, the alumni network can be an important source for mentors and investors, as successful graduates are more likely to invest back into the community that support them in the first place.”
+> “Once an accelerator has developed over a number of years, the alumni network can be an important source for mentors and investors, as successful graduates are more likely to invest back into the community that support them in the first place.”
 (Phan, Mian, Lamine, Technology Entrepreneurship and Business Incubation)

-[WP IMPORT: BLOCKQUOTE] “A strong alumni network serves as a significant asset and offers an important base of contacts and resources for future business development.
+> “A strong alumni network serves as a significant asset and offers an important base of contacts and resources for future business development.
 Strong accelerator alumni networks have contributed to the progress and success of many startups.”
 (Seed Accelerator Rankings Project, Report)

 The infographic “Y Connector: How Y Combinator’s Powerful Alumni Network Operates” is an amazing visual representation of how these networks effects work in real life.